bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

 |

 Each command in the chain *may* transform the data before passing it along to the next command.
+Some commands, notably the plotting ones, pass the data along unchanged.

+In the above diagram data\ :sub:`0` is the initial input to the Gurita, data\ :sub:`1` is the output from command\ :sub:`1`, and so on, and lastly, data\ :sub:`n` is the final output from the last command in the chain.

 .. note::